-One of the effects of diabetes is retinopathy, a degenerative disease of the retina, which is the layer of receptors in the eyes that receive light and pass the signals to the brain via the optic nerve.
-As the retina degenerates, patients experience loss of vision due to bleeding, retinal detachment, and other factors.
-Left untreated, diabetic retinopathy can lead to permanent blindness.
-Detected early and treated effectively, however, retinopathy and maculopathy can be stopped so that vision can be maintained.
-The proliferation of tools making early diagnosis easy and inexpensive is a critical factor in broadening care.
+Diabetic retinopathy is a degenerative disease of the retina, which is the layer of receptors in the eyes that receive light and pass the signals to the brain via the optic nerve.
+As the retina degenerates patients experience loss of vision due to bleeding, retinal detachment, and other factors.